manikanta5827/connection/README.md

 - **Protected Routes**: Authentication middleware for sensitive endpoints

 This connection platform provides a robust foundation for social networking applications, ensuring secure user interactions, efficient data management, and professional user experience through automated email notifications.

+## Migration from SQLite

+This project has been upgraded from SQLite to PostgreSQL for better performance, scalability, and production readiness.
+For detailed migration instructions, see [POSTGRESQL_SETUP.md](./POSTGRESQL_SETUP.md).